| |

 How To Make Tacos Dorados

-1. Dissolve the baking soda in 2 tablespoons of water, then mix it into the ground beef.
-Let the ground beef rest for about 30 minutes.
+Start by dissolving the baking soda in 2 tablespoons of water, then mix it into the ground beef.
+Let the beef rest for about 30 minutes.
+I like using a small silicone mixing spatula for this because it helps fold the solution evenly into the meat without tearing it.

-4. Add 1 cup of water and about 3 tablespoons of taco seasoning, and turn the heat down to medium and cook until the water has evaporated.
-Leave any fat behind in the pan.
+Pour in 1 cup of water and sprinkle in about 3 tablespoons of taco seasoning.
+Turn the heat down to medium and let it cook until the water has evaporated.
+Leave the fat in the pan to keep the beef juicy and flavorful.

-6. Heat 2 tablespoons of oil in a large skillet over medium heat.
-Lay a tortilla down flat in the skillet.
-Spoon about 1/3 a cup of beef filling onto half of each tortilla.
-Fold the tortilla in half and shallow fry it in cooking oil until golden brown, then flip it over and continue frying.
+Heat 2 tablespoons of oil in a clean skillet over medium heat.
+Lay a tortilla flat in the pan and spoon about ⅓ cup of beef filling onto half of the tortilla.
+Fold the tortilla over the filling.
+I love using a small offset spatula here to keep the filling evenly distributed while folding.

 How To Make Tacos Dorados on a Blackstone Griddle